 What is HP car finance?

 Exploring your car finance options?
-Learn more about Hire Purchase (HP) agreements in our handy guide - use it to make the right decision for you!
+Learn more about Hire Purchase (HP) agreements in our handy guide!

 What is HP finance?

-HP stands for Hire Purchase and it's a type of car finance that lets you spread the cost of a new or used vehicle.
+HP stands for Hire Purchase.
+It's a type of car finance that lets you spread the cost of a new or used vehicle with more affordable monthly payments.
 You're essentially taking out a loan that's secured against the vehicle you're buying.
-Once you've paid off the balance, you're the legal owner of the car and you don't have to keep on making payments.
+Once you've paid off the balance, you're the legal owner of the car, and you don't have to keep on making payments.

 What does Hire Purchase (HP) finance mean?

-The term 'Hire Purchase' explains some of the process involved with a HP agreement.
+The term 'Hire Purchase' explains some of the processes involved with an HP agreement.
 Until you've made your final payment, you're technically hiring the car from your lender.
-You will be the registered keeper during this period but you won't be the registered owner until you pay off the balance in full.
+You will be the registered keeper during this period, but you won't be the registered owner until you pay off the balance in full.

 How does HP car finance work?